coralrofa/ROSES/README.md

 ## Questions to be answered
 Which factors influence retention either remaining with a company, signified by 0, or leaves the company, signified by 1.

+## Database and Machine Learning Model
+To initiate the data analysis SQLlite will be used to create a database for analysis using Random Forest Supervised Machine Learing Model.